 For instance, if you are talking to a therapist, and they are asking you questions to dig deeper into your feelings and thoughts, something they say may sound judgmental to your eyes.
+You may feel judged and start to shut down.
 But, it may be a valid question or statement that is meant to help you take a look at yourself and overcome something that you are struggling with.

 This can apply to your doctor, parents, best friend, boss, or teacher.
 These people are in your life to help you in some way and, not always, but usually, they are just telling you facts that you need to hear.

 Be honest with yourself in these cases.
 Are they telling you something that is true?
 If so, then they are stating a fact, not judging.
 Don’t take it as judgmental criticism.
 Take it as someone trying to help you face yourself and overcome things that you need to overcome.